cypof/objectfabric/index.md

 title: ObjectFabric
 ---

-ObjectFabric is based on a very simple idea.
-When modifying a Web resource, instead of replacing it, e.g. with a PUT, why not adding a new version?
-E.g. with a POST of a [JSON Patch](http://tools.ietf.org/html/draft-ietf-appsawg-json-patch-03) description of the change.
+This work is based on a very simple idea.
+When modifying a Web resource, instead of doing it in-place, e.g. with a PUT, why not add a new version?
+E.g. with a POST of a [JSON Patch](http://tools.ietf.org/html/draft-ietf-appsawg-json-patch-03) description of the change relative to the previous version.

-The whole point is to make Rich Hickey [happy](http://www.infoq.com/presentations/Value-Values).
-Immutability everywhere.
+First it makes [Rich Hickey](https://twitter.com/fakerichhickey) happy: [Value of Values](http://www.infoq.com/presentations/Value-Values).
+Immutable everything.

-More info [here](https://github.com/objectfabric/objectfabric/wiki).
-ObjectFabric is an implementation of this that sends changes in real-time over WebSockets, orders them between users in a scalable way, and can remove old versions if space is an issue, e.g. on clients.
+Other reasons [here](https://github.com/objectfabric/objectfabric/wiki).
+ObjectFabric is an implementation of this that automates the representation and merge of changes.
+It can order them between users in a scalable way, and remove old versions if space is an issue, e.g. on clients.

 ## REST 2.0 = REST + Real Time + Offline

 The resulting programming model is a sort of extension to REST.
 It keeps properties like scalability over stateless servers, easy resource caching, the familiar URI + verb API, and applications can still be written in a HATEOAS style.
-On the other hand, loading a resource requires listing change files for a URI, which requires some code on the server as it is not built-in to HTTP.
-It also complicates the client as it needs a library to merge those changes.
+On the other hand, loading a resource requires listing changes for a URI, which is not built-in to HTTP, e.g. using a custom REST endpoint, WebDAV, or our server implementation.
+It also complicates the client as it needs to merge changes to get the actual data.

 ## + Real Time

-Pushing changes over WebSocket is not required but makes things extra interesting.
-A regular REST resource is a static document.
+Our implementation can push changes over WebSocket, which makes things extra interesting: A regular REST resource is a static document.

 <img class="rest" src="/images/rest.png"/>

 A REST 2.0 resource can remain up-to date by merging changes are they are received.
-The client library can also track updates and send them for two-way synchronization like Google Docs.
+The client library can also track user updates and send them for two-way synchronization like Google Docs.

 <img class="real-time" src="/images/real-time.png"/>

 The name "REST 2.0" is an analogy with "Web 2.0", which are still Web sites but use Ajax to update parts of pages in real-time.
-Other mechanisms could be used to synchronize changes files, even something like DropBox.
+Other mechanisms can be used to synchronize changes, even something like DropBox by storing them as files.

 ## + Offline